-Air Conditioner Repair & Services in Dublin, CA
+Air Conditioner Repair & Replacement in Dublin, CA

 We are then able to let you know what the repairs are and offer suggestions to make your system run better and more efficiently—a benefit our customers greatly appreciate.
 Our trucks are well equipped to repair any brand air conditioning system you may have.
-And the best part is… all air conditioning repairs are guaranteed in writing to stay repaired for a full year!
+And the best part is that all air conditioning repairs are guaranteed in writing to stay repaired for a full year!